lemonsong/lemonsong.github.io/blog/content/test.md

-Title: My super title
+Title: The website is under construction
 Date: 2010-12-03 10:20
 Modified: 2010-12-05 19:30
 Category: Blog
 Tags: pelican, publishing
-Slug: my-super-post
+Slug: under construction
-Authors: Alexis Metaireau, Conan Doyle
-Summary: Short version for index and feeds
+Summary: The website is under construction

-###This is the content of my super blog post.
+###This is the content of my blog post.
-This is the content of my super blog post.
+This is the content of my blog post.